Handfish/ajel/apps/docs/src/pages/rules/ajel-require-error-handling.md

 ## Why is this Rule Useful?

+> Your leading underscores won't save you now.

 Handling errors properly is crucial for robust and maintainable code.
 This rule encourages developers to explicitly handle errors returned from `ajel` calls, reducing the risk of silent failures and improving the overall reliability of the codebase.

+This rule is not entirely redundant to `noUnusedLocals` - it is made in mind to be utilized simultaneously.
+This rule is meant to still throw errors when a developer uses a leading underscore to mark the variable as local only.

 ## Options

 - `ajelAlias` (default: 'ajel'): Specify the alias for the ajel method.
 This allows you to customize the method name if it differs from the default 'ajel'.
+- `sjelAlias` (default: 'sjel'): Specify the alias for the sjel method.
+This allows you to customize the method name if it differs from the default 'sjel'.

 ## Implementation